Scientific Name

 Description

 These succulents are not particularly fast-growing and will only rarely need repotting.
-Repot Aloes in the spring that are tipping over their pots or have ceased growing.
+In the spring, repot Aloes that are tipping over their pots or have ceased growing.
 Use a fast-draining potting mix with one-third sand or pebbles.
-During repotting of a larger plant, it is possible to carefully divide the root ball.
-Some varieties of Aloe will send off offsets that can be potted independently.
+When repotting a larger plant, dividing the root ball carefully is possible.
+Some varieties of Aloe produce offsets that can be potted independently.

-Aloe plants need strong, bright light.
-They can withstand full summer sun, once acclimated.
+Aloe plants need bright light.
+They can withstand full summer sun once acclimated.
 In the winter, provide bright light.
-It prefers warmer temperatures of 70 to 80 °F (21 to 27 °C), but will survive down to 40 °F (4.5 °C).
-Feed with a succulent fertilizer in the summer only.
-Suspend feeding in the winter as the plant goes dormant.
+It prefers warmer temperatures of 70°F to 80°F (21°C to 27°C) but will survive down to 40°F (4.5°C).
+Feed with a succulent fertilizer only in the summer.
+Suspend feeding during winter, as the plant goes dormant.

 Learn more at How to Grow and Care for Aloe.